-Carlos-Manuel has also penned articles about theatre, about the jot@ experience, and about immigration matters.
-Some of Carlos-Manuel's plays have been published as single units or as part of anthologies; he recently edited and published "Vaqueeros, Calacas, and Hollywood: An anthology of Latin@/Chican@ Plays" through Bilingual Press.
+Carlos-Manuel is also the creator and producer of “Teatro Latino Conversations,” a podcast dedicated to Latino theatre artists from across the nation.
+He has also penned articles about theatre, about the jot@ experience, and about immigration.
+His plays and articles have been published as single units or as part of anthologies.
+His most recent book is titled, "Vaqueeros, Calacas, and Hollywood: An anthology of Latin@/Chican@ Plays" through Bilingual Press.

 Carlos-Manuel is a member of the Theatre Communications Group, the Dramatist Guild of America, and a member of La Associación Mexicana de Investigadores Teatrales.